pyomeca/bioptim/README.md

 ```

 ## Building the ocp
-First of all, let's load a bioMod file using `biorbd`:
+First of all, let us load a bioMod file using `biorbd`:
 ```python
 bio_model = BiorbdModel("pendulum.bioMod")
 ```
 It is convenient since it will provide interesting functions such as the number of degrees of freedom (`bio_model.nb_q`).
-Please note that a copy of `pendulum.bioMod` is available at the end of the *Getting started* section.
+Please note that a `pendulum.bioMod` copy is available at the end of the *Getting started* section.
-In brief, the pendulum consists of two degrees of freedom (sideways movement and rotation) with the center of mass near the head.
+In brief, the pendulum consists of two degrees of freedom (sideways movement and rotation), with the center of mass near the head.

-The dynamics of the pendulum, as for a lot of biomechanics one as well, is to drive it by the generalized forces.
+The dynamics of the pendulum, as for many biomechanical dynamics, is driven by the generalized forces.
-That is forces and moments directly applied to the degrees of freedom as if virtual motors were to power them.
+Generalized forces are forces or moments directly applied to the degrees of freedom as if virtual motors were driven them.
 In `bioptim`, this dynamic is called torque driven.
-In a torque driven dynamics, the states are the positions (also called generalized coordinates, *q*) and the velocities (also called the generalized velocities, *qdot*) and the controls are the joint torques (also called generalized forces, *tau*).
+In a torque driven dynamics, the states are the positions (also called generalized coordinates, *q*) and the velocities (also called the generalized velocities, *qdot*), whereas the controls are the joint torques (also called generalized forces, *tau*).
-Let's define such a dynamics:
+Let us define such dynamics:
 ```python
 dynamics = Dynamics(DynamicsFcn.TORQUE_DRIVEN)
 ```

-The pendulum is required to start in a downward position (0 rad) and to finish in an upward position (3.14 rad) with no velocity at start and end nodes.
+The pendulum is required to start in a downward position (0 rad) and to finish in an upward position (3.14 rad) with no velocity at the start and end nodes.
-To define that, it would be nice to first define boundary constraints on the position (*q*) and velocities (*qdot*) that match those in the bioMod file and to apply them at the very beginning, the very end and all the intermediate nodes as well.
+To define that, it would be nice first to define boundary constraints on the position (*q*) and velocities (*qdot*) that match those in the bioMod file and to apply them at the very beginning, the very end, and all the intermediate nodes as well.
-In this case, the state with index 0 is translation y, and the index 1 refers to rotation about x.
+In this case, the state with index 0 is translation y, and index 1 refers to rotation about x.
-Finally, the index 2 and 3 are respectively the velocity of translation y and rotation about x
+Finally, the index 2 and 3 are  the velocity of translation y and rotation about x,respectively.

-bounds_from_ranges uses the ranges from a biorbd model and returns a structure with the minimal and maximal bounds for all the degrees of freedom and velocities on three columns corresponding to the starting node, the intermediate nodes and the final node, respectively.
+bounds_from_ranges uses the ranges from a biorbd model and returns a structure with the minimal and maximal bounds for all the degrees of freedom and velocities on three columns corresponding to the starting, intermediate, and final nodes, respectively.
 How convenient!
 ```python
 x_bounds = BoundsList()
 x_bounds["q"] = bio_model.bounds_from_ranges("q")
 x_bounds["qdot"] = bio_model.bounds_from_ranges("qdot")
 ```
 The first dimension of x_bounds is the degrees of freedom (*q*) `and` their velocities (*qdot*) that match those `in` the bioMod `file`.
-The time `is` discretized `in` nodes wich `is` the second dimension declared `in` x_bounds.
+The time `is` discretized `in` nodes which `is` the second dimension declared `in` x_bounds.
 If you have more than one phase, we would have x_bound[*phase*][*q `and` qdot*, *nodes*]
-In the first place, we want the first `and` last column(which `is` equivalent to nodes 0 `and` -1) to be 0, that is the translations `and` rotations to be null `for` both the position `and` so the velocities.
+In the first place, we want the first `and` last column (which `is` equivalent to nodes 0 `and` -1) to be 0, i.e., the translations `and` rotations to be null `for` both the position `and` so the velocities.
 ```python
 x_bounds["q"][:, [0, -1]] = 0
 x_bounds["qdot"][:, [0, -1]] = 0
 ```
-Finally, override once again the final node for the rotation, so it is upside down.
+Finally, override once again the final node for the rotation so it is upside down.
 ```python
 x_bounds["q"][1, -1] = 3.14
 ```
-At that point, you may want to have a look at the `x_bounds["q"].min` and `x_bounds["q"].max` matrices to convince yourself that the initial and final position are prescribed and that all the intermediate points are free up to a certain minimal and maximal values.
+At that point, you may want to have a look at the `x_bounds["q"].min` and `x_bounds["q"].max` matrices to convince yourself that the initial and final positions are prescribed and that all the intermediate points are free up to certain minimal and maximal values.

-Up to that point, there is nothing preventing the solver to simply use the virtual motor of the rotation to rotate the pendulum upward (like clock hands) to get to the upside down rotation.
+Up to that point, nothing prevents the solver from simply using the virtual motor of the rotation to rotate the pendulum upward (like clock hands) to get to the upside-down rotation.
 What makes this example interesting is that we can prevent this by defining minimal and maximal bounds on the control (the maximal forces that these motors have)
 ```
 u_bounds = BoundsList()
 u_bounds["tau"] = [-100, 0], [100, 0]
 ```
 Like this, the sideways force ranges from -100 Newton to 100 Newton, but the rotation force ranges from 0 N/m to 0 N/m.
-Again, `u_bounds` is defined for the first, the intermediate and the final nodes, but this time, we don't want to specify anything particular for the first and final nodes, so we can leave them as is.
+Again, `u_bounds` is defined for the first, the intermediate, and the final nodes, but this time, we do not want to specify anything particular for the first and final nodes, so we can leave them as is.

 If you wondering where are defined *q*, *qdot* and *tau*, it is in the configuration of `DynamicsFcn.TORQUE_DRIVEN`.
-If you define a custom dynamics, then the name of the variable should match those you define yourself.
+If you define a custom dynamics, then the variable's name should match those you define yourself.

-Who says optimization, says cost function.
+Who says optimization says cost function.
-Even though, it is possible to define an OCP without objective, it is not so much recommended, and let's face it... much less fun!
+Even though, it is possible to define an OCP without objective, it is not so much recommended, and let us face it... much less fun!
-So the goal (or the cost function) of the pendulum is to perform its task while using the minimum forces as possible.
+So the pendulum's goal (or the cost function) is to perform its task while using the minimum forces possible.
 Therefore, an objective function that minimizes the generalized forces is defined:
 ```python
 objective_functions = Objective(ObjectiveFcn.Lagrange.MINIMIZE_TORQUE)
 ```

-At that point, it is possible to solves the program.
+At that point, it is possible to solve the program.
-Still, helping the solver is usually a good idea, so let's give ̀`Ipopt` a starting point to investigate.
+Still, helping the solver is usually a good idea, so let us give ̀`Ipopt` a starting point to investigate.
-The initial guess that we can provide are those for the states (`x_init`, here *q* and *qdot*) and for the controls (`u_init`, here *tau*).
+The initial guess that we can provide is those for the states (`x_init`, here *q* and *qdot*) and for the controls (`u_init`, here *tau*).
-So let's define both of them quickly
+So let us define both of them quickly
 ```python
 x_init = InitialGuessList()
 x_init["q"] = [0, 0]